Skip to main content

 Knowledge graph AI examples and paths

-- Graph database infrastructure: Use this when the graph has to power software.
-Neo4j for GenAI represents this branch because it combines graph databases, vector search, GraphRAG, and developer integrations.
+• A graph database fits when the graph must power software.
+Neo4j for GenAI combines graph storage, vector search, GraphRAG, and tools for developers.

 Turn your source set into a Knowledge Map